- 1 What is Quickbooks Unbalanced Trial Balance & How to Fix It?

 There are many reasons behind the Trial Balance going out of balance.
 We will explore them one by one while resolving them on the go.

-1. Incorrect data in the debits and credits inserted in the Trial Balance is the primary reason.
+1. Reason One: Incorrect data in the debits and credits inserted in the Trial Balance is the primary reason.

 To create the Trial Balance, you need to put both credit and debit balances from the ledger account in the credit and debit columns of the Trial Balance.
 The error occurs when the data suffers from discrepancy.